ThibaultGiraudon/transcendence/README.md

 An advanced notification system is available on the website to keep you up to date.
 A **live animation** will alert you to incoming news, along with a **pending message counter**.
 Once on the notifications page, you'll be able to see **unread messages**, **new ones received**...
 All notifications are **clickable** and will redirect you to the desired location, and some contain **action buttons** to facilitate your reaction.

+## Email support

+The project includes an **email support** to inform registered users of actions taken on their accounts and securely track their modifications.
+This can be disabled if required on the user's profile page.

 ## Technical details

 - **Front End**: HTML <img height=20 src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg"> / CSS <img height=20 src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-original.svg"> / JavaScript <img height=20 src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg">